ICC Women's T20 World Cup: England and India looking to end Australia's dominance

 Australia go into the Women's T20 World Cup as favourites, but England and India will harbour hopes of breaking their dominance - watch the ICC Women's T20 World Cup live on Sky Sports from Friday

-The T20 World Cup is back with England hoping to end Australia's dominance.
+The T20 World Cup is back with England among the chasing pack hoping to end Australia's dominance.

-Since the first edition in 2009, England have reached three finals without any success, while Australia have won five of the seven toururnament, including the last two in 2018 and 2020.
+Since the first edition in 2009, England have reached three finals without any success, while Australia have won five of the seven tournaments, including the last two in 2018 and 2020.

 Sky Sports takes a look through the contenders for this year's World Cup…